-The services are put on by the Diocese of Liverpool and are designed to help their students reflect and give thanks for their time at primary school and to look forward to and celebrate the move to secondary school.
+The Year 6 School Leavers Services are hosted by the Diocese of Liverpool and are designed to help their students reflect and give thanks for their time at primary school and to look forward to and celebrate the move to secondary school.

 More than 3500 children and staff attended over the four services, representing schools across the entire Diocese.